 Spot percentage - What % of instances of your target instance count should be launched as spot instances.

 On Demand count - Out of your target instance count, how many instances should be launched as On-Demand/Reserved

-Utilize Reserved Instances - If you own reserved instances, our algorithm will prioritize their usage prior to launching spot instances of the same type.
+Utilize Reserved Instances - If you own any reserved instances that are not utilized and matches the groups On-Demand or Spot instance type selected, our algorithm will prioritize their usage prior to launching spot instances.

 Fallback to On-Demand - In the case of no available spot instances, this will enable the fallback to On-Demand instances.